The People vs. John Doe: Production

 Lois Weber's script was based on one of the most notorious death penalty cases at the time.
 Like the character in her film, Charles Stielow was an uneducated farmhand unjustly accused of murder and sentenced to death.
 Attorney Grace Humiston and suffrage activist Inez Milholland Boissevain were instrumental in efforts to exonerate him.
-Weber's script was originally called "The Celebrated Stielow Case."
+Weber's script was originally called "The Celebrated Stielow Case".

 Release

 All references to the Charles Stielow case were removed from the film prior to release and the film's title was changed to The People vs. John Doe.
-Nonethless, Universal rushed the film into release less than a week after New York governor Charles S. Whitman commuted Stielow's death sentence.
+Nonetheless, Universal rushed the film into release less than a week after New York governor Charles S. Whitman commuted Stielow's death sentence.
 Opponents of the death penalty screened the film to draw attention to their cause in New York City and Pennsylvania.